 This post may contain affiliate links.
 Booking through these links generates a small commission for me at no extra cost to you.
 Thanks for your support!
-All prices are in NZD.

 What is black water rafting, exactly?